 Distance In rural areas there may simply be no school near enough.

 Emergencies If there is war or a natural disaster families may have to run away to safety, or children could even be forced to fight.
 65 million children are affected by emergencies and crisis around the world, experiencing disruption to their education.
 37 million children are missing out on school on a longer term basis.
 Read Mohamed and Manju’s stories.

 Drop-outs If the education isn’t very good, there isn’t much to encourage children to stay and learn.
 Huge classes, rickety buildings, no water supply, lack of toilets, lack of books: all these can contribute to high drop-out rates.
 Watch our Malawi video or read our Young Ambassadors’ Malawi diary.

-Not enough trained teachers 1.7 million more trained teachers will be needed to deliver primary education for all children.
-Watch our campaign video.
+Not enough trained teachers 2.7 million more trained teachers are needed now to deliver primary education for all children.

 More money is needed to tackle these issues.
 However rich countries are not delivering some of the aid they have promised, and some countries with many children out of school are not spending enough money on education, even when they can afford to.